Lopausee

 The Lopausee is a man-made lake east of the village of Amelinghausen in Lüneburg Heath in North Germany.
-The lake, which has an area of about 12 hectares, has been created by impounding the River Lopau with a dam.
-The dam lies parallel to the road embankment of the B209 federal road that runs past the lake.
+The lake has an area of about 12 hectares.
+It has been created in 1973 by impounding the River Lopau with a dam.
+The dam lies parallel to the road embankment of the B 209 federal road that runs past the lake.

 The Lopausee is used exclusively as a nature reserve and for recreation.
 The water quality is rated as good and fishing and swimming are permitted.
 For the latter there is a bathing beach and a pontoon in the lake.
 Visitors can circumnavigate the lake on a roughly 2.2 km long footpath and cycleway.
 There is a restaurant on the lakeshore as well as a pedalo hire facility.
 For some time there has also been a ropes course by the lake.
 In the Lopaupark by the lake there is a children's playpark.
-Every year during the traditional Heath in Bloom Festival (Heideblütenfest) the lake is the stage for the big opening firework ceremony.
+Every year during the traditional Heath in Bloom Festival (Heideblütenfest) the lake is the stage for the big opening laser light show.